 For OAuth clients, see Managing an OAuth client in Developer Console.

-Configure the authentication flow and resource access scope for your application.
-The scope ensures tokens only grant access to resources approved for the application.
+Configure the authentication flow and resource access restrictions for your application.
+The restrictions ensure tokens only grant access to resources approved for the application.

-Learn more about configuring permissions and application scopes.
+Learn more about configuring permissions and application restrictions.

 Each application includes auto-generated API documentation tailored to its SDK content.
 You can access it by selecting API documentation from the left panel.